-However, some consideration must be given to the additional cost of preparing and auditing this additional information.
+However, some consideration must be given to the additional cost of preparing and auditing these additional disclosures.
 Before the regulatory code is finalised, lessees should be asked if they’re willing to pay for the extra cost of preparing this additional information.
 As a firm, we’ve experimented with various forms of additional disclosures to lessees.
-In many instances, lessees are happy to receive the additional information but they would rather not pay any additional accountancy fees to receive that information.
+In many instances, lessees are happy to receive the additional information but not if it means paying higher accountancy fees.
 It must be recognised that these additional reporting demands come with a price and that price will have to be paid by lessees in the form of additional management fees and accountancy fees.

 The working group set up by Lord Best did not include a representative of the accounting profession.
-This is completely understandable when the purpose of the working party was to recommend on how best to regulate property agents.
-However, this should’ve been addressed when the remit extended to consider the presentation of service charge accounts.
-No doubt there will be opportunities for the accountants to have their input in future consultations but it’s not quite the same as being there from the start.
+This is completely understandable as the purpose of the working party was to recommend on how to regulate property agents.
+However, this should’ve been addressed when the remit was extended to consider the presentation of service charge information.
+No doubt there will be opportunities for the accountants to have their input in future consultations but that’s not quite the same as being there from the start.

 A statutory right to receive a TECH03/11 report

-The overriding recommendation I’d give to enhance and improve the standards and transparency of service charge accounting is to give all lessees the statutory right to demand service charge accounts prepared in accordance with TECH03/11.
-If the regulator is given the power to enforce this right then the impact on service charge reporting will be profound and far greater than using a standardised cost form to report on service charges.
+My overriding recommendation to improve the standards and transparency of service charge accounting is to give all lessees the statutory right to demand service charge accounts prepared in accordance with TECH03/11.
+If the new regulator is given the power to enforce this right then the impact on service charge reporting will be significant and will have a far greater impact than using a standardised cost form to report on service charges.